lawrencehhan/synestify/README.md

 - Create a duplicate of the `.env.example` file within the repository and rename it `.env`
 - Replace the `CLIENT_ID` and `CLIENT_SECRET` values with the saved values from Part 1
 - Run the `synestify/src/main.py` file to start up a local Flask app
-- Open a web browser and navigate to http://127.0.0.1:5000/
+- Run the React app found in the frontend directory (via 'npm start')
 - Select the genre to receive song recommmendations for
-- Click submit to view the top three song recommendations based on the parameters and image you provided!
+- Click submit to view the top 12 song recommendations based on the parameters and image you provided!

 ## **Creators**
 [Charles Chen](https://github.com/charlesyjchen) +